FelixPetriconi/AllocatorBuilder/README.md

 --------
   No platform specific features used.
   * Visual Studio 2012/2013: All unit tests pass
-  * Clang 3.4: Currently under development
+  * Clang 3.4: All unit tests pass

 Installation Win
 ----------------